Phi Iota Alpha: International expansion

-In September 1938, the Phi Sigma Alpha zone decided to separate from the ULA and eventually, to form Phi Sigma Alpha Fraternity of Puerto Rico which exists to this day.
-Twelve years later, Phi Tau Alpha Fraternity established itself, in Mexico, at the Juarez Institute.
+In September 1938, the Phi Sigma Alpha zone decided to separate from the ULA and formed the Phi Sigma Alpha and Sigma Iota Alpha fraternities of Puerto Rico and Louisiana (both part of greater Sigma Fraternity union) which would also be composed of former members of Phi Iota Alpha.
+Twelve years later, Phi Tau Alpha has established itself as a local fraternity at the Juarez Institute in Mexico.
+As of 1955, Phi Iota Alpha had two international chapters designated Juarez (in Mexico) and Marti (in Cuba).

 History: 1939–1983

-The outbreak of World War II greatly hindered the growth Phi Iota Alpha in the United States.
-After the war the Fraternity drafted and implemented a new expansion strategy.
-As a result, the post war period saw positive internal growth for the Fraternity.
+The outbreak of World War II greatly hindered the growth of Phi Iota Alpha in the United States.
+After the war, the fraternity drafted and implemented a new expansion strategy.
+As a result, the post-war period saw positive internal growth for the fraternity.
 In the early 1950s, Phi Iota Alpha eradicated any remnant of its political agenda.
-With only a few chapters, the Fraternity continued to pursue its mission.

-The Fraternity was again incorporated as a national organization on January 9, 1953, when the Secretary of State of New York accepted the incorporation of Phi Iota Alpha Fraternity.
+With only a few chapters, the fraternity continued to pursue its mission.
+The fraternity was again incorporated as a national organization on January 9, 1953, when the Secretary of State of New York accepted the incorporation of Phi Iota Alpha fraternity.

 The 1960s were very challenging years for Phi Iota Alpha.
 The effects of the Vietnam War and the '60s counter-culture created an anti-institutional atmosphere amongst many college students.
 In addition, this drastically reduced the enrollment of Latin American students in American universities.
 This in turn hindered potential membership to the organization.
-As a result, by 1968, after many years of struggle, the only active undergraduate chapters were at LSU, and at RPI.
+As a result, by 1968, after many years of struggle, the only active undergraduate chapters were at LSU and RPI.
 The chapter at RPI became inactive in 1973 with the graduation of its Secretary General.
-The Secretary General took with him the chapter's official fraternity documents.
-By 1979, the last active brother from the chapter at LSU graduated, thereby marking the closing of the undergraduate chapter at LSU.
+The Secretary-General took with him the chapter's official fraternity documents.
+By 1979, the last active brother from the chapter at LSU graduated, marking the closing of the undergraduate chapter at LSU.

-From 1979 to 1983, the Fraternity witnessed a period of inactivity only at the undergraduate level.
+From 1979 to 1983, the fraternity witnessed a period of inactivity only at the undergraduate level.
 Some efforts were made to re-establish Phi Iota Alpha at the undergraduate level, but these efforts were not successful.
-Throughout this period, brothers continued to maintain communication, and continued to accomplish the mission of the organization.
-The history, ideals and goals of the Fraternity never diminished; they simply did not have active undergraduate members to cultivate them.
+Throughout this period, the brothers continued to maintain communication and continued to accomplish the mission of the organization.
+The history, ideals, and goals of the fraternity never diminished; they simply did not have active undergraduate members to cultivate them.
 Phi Iota Alpha continued to exist with the many Alumni members and Alumni chapters as they continued to develop their professional lives mostly in Latin American countries and in the United States.